 How to find a pediatric dietitian to work with

 If you are a parent and looking to work with a pediatric dietitian, there are a couple of searches I recommend.

 This is ideal if you want to work with a pediatric dietitian in person or utilize your health insurance for a specific medical issue.
-Any dietitian that enrolls in the find an expert tool will pop up when you type in your zip code.
+Any dietitian who enrolls in the “find an expert” tool will pop up when you type in your zip code.
 You can see their specialty area when you click on their profile.

-Pediatric Dietitian Near Me, Pediatric Nutritionist Near Me, Child Nutritionist Near Me.
-Any local dietitian listed with Google that works with kids in your area should pop up in one of those searches.
-Pediatric dietitians local to you who note in their google listing that they are a pediatric dietitian will pop up on the top of the page.
-Google recognizes your zip code.
+Pediatric dietitians local to you who note in their Google listing that they are pediatric dietitians should pop up on the top of the page.
+Google recognizes your zip code so this will help find someone local.
 Use the listings to see if any are a good fit for you, always double-check their credentials and experience.